tom-smith-okta/awsprocesscreds/okta/README.md

 aws s3 ls --profile ck
 ```

-and you will be prompted to enter Clark Kent's credentials.
+and you will be prompted to enter Clark Kent's Okta credentials.

 The syntax of the credential_process and awsprocesscreds-saml commands is as follows: